 Antipsychiatry activists don't have the advertising budgets of drug companies that make billions of dollars from selling psychiatric drugs (that are typically paid for by insurance companies and government programs) and therefore can and do buy television advertising and full-page advertisements in magazines.
 However, custom-made bumper stickers, buttons, and T-shirts can be bought inexpensively from local vendors.
 Copies of pamphlets and articles can be made at Office Max, Staples, and FedExOffice or Kinko's Copy shops and similar businesses and given to persons considering psychiatric care for themselves or persons in their families, and to governors, legislators, and judges.

-However, because of widespread public ignorance, and selfish professional and financial interests of psychiatrists and others who promote psychiatric oppression, such as pharmaceutical companies that profit from laws requiring people to consume their products, and family members who want a rationale for suppressing and oppressing others in their families, and the ignorance or irresponsibility of legislators and judges who are personally responsible for authorizing psychiatric assault, and perpetuation of the myths that seem to justify psychiatric oppression by the news media and TV and movie fiction script writers, the only solution in our lifetimes—if there is a solution—is likely to be an individual solution.
+However, because of widespread public ignorance, and perpetuation of the myths that seem to justify psychiatric oppression by the news media, and by fiction script writers for television and motion picture dramas, and selfish professional and financial interests of psychiatrists and others, such as manufacturers of psychiatric drugs that profit from duping people into believing psychiatric drugs are medications, and family members who want a rationale for suppressing and oppressing others in their families, and most of all because of the ignorance and irresponsibility of legislators and judges who are personally responsible for authorizing psychiatric assault, "the Berlin Wall of psychiatry is probably not going to collapse in our lifetimes."1 The only solution in our lifetimes—if there is a solution—is likely to be an individual solution.
 If and for so long as democracies (not to mention autocratic dictatorships) refuse to guarantee liberty to all law-abiding persons, and fail to protect citizens from health care quackery such as biological psychiatry, the strategies to protect ourselves and those we care about from arbitrary imprisonment called "hospitalization" and torture and brain damage caused by modern psychiatric "treatment", must be primarily about protecting ourselves and those we know and care about personally.

 In Vacco v.
 Quill, 521 U.S. 793 at 807 (1997), the U.S. Supreme Court said "[t]he principle that a competent person has a constitutionally protected liberty interest in refusing unwanted medical treatment may be inferred from our prior decisions ... our assumption of a right to refuse treatment was grounded ... on well-established, traditional rights to bodily integrity and freedom from unwanted touching."
 Unless the Court wishes to make an exception for psychiatric care (if "care" is the correct term), there is a federal constitutional right to refuse it.
 Furthermore, if this is a federal constitutional right, it prevails over state and federal laws authorizing involuntary psychiatric hospitalization or treatment.